TrueFiEng/useDApp/docs/source/core.rst

 ChainCall
 =========

-Represents a single call on the blokchain that can be included in multicall.
+Represents a single call on the blockchain that can be included in multicall.

 Fields: